-I welcome clients of all gender identities, of all religions or spiritual paths, all ethnic backgrounds, all sizes, and alll abilities.
-I provide a space and time completely dedicated to your needs.
+I welcome and honor clients of all identities, of all sizes, and all abilities.
+I provide a space and time completely dedicated to your needs and approach all treatments from a trauma informed practice.
 Before each session we will discuss what is going on with your body, what you are feeling, what your goals are for our session, and then we will discuss the treatment plan.
-I custom tailor each treatment, and depending on the session, I incorporate elements of myofascial release, deep tissue manipulation, trigger point therapy, gua sha/myofascial scraping, intraoral jaw work, relaxation techniques, and facilitated stretching/neuromuscular therapy to release pain, tension and stress from the body.
-Each session is a collaborative experience between the client and myself and therefor no two sessions are the same.
-Afterwards we may discuss beneficial stretches or exercises.
-Clients leave sessions more relaxed, with less pain, with better alignment and flexibility, and with more ease of movement.
+I custom tailor each treatment and depending on the session, I incorporate elements of myofascial release, deep tissue manipulation, trigger point therapy, gua sha/myofascial scraping, intraoral jaw work, and facilitated stretching/muscles energy techniques/proprioceptive neuromuscular facilitation to release pain, tension and stress from the body.
+Each session is a collaborative experience between the client and myself and we will remain in communication throughout the treatment to check in about pressure, about what I am feeling in your tissues, about what you are feeling, to direct you in an active stretch, or to check in about a stretch I am performing on you.
+Questions, comments, and ideas are always welcome during the session.
+Afterwards we may discuss beneficial stretches and exercises, or new insights or sensations.
+Clients leave sessions more relaxed, with less pain, with better alignment and flexibility, with more ease of movement, and a better understanding of their body.

 I treat clients seeking help with-